Certified Rescue Courses

 Resources > FAQs > Testimonials > What Is CPR?

-AHA and Medic First Aid CPR, AED & First Aid Certification in MA RI CT
+AHA and Medic First Aid CPR, AED & First Aid Certification in MA RI

-The Importance of CPR, First Aid & Workplace Safety Training For Employees MA RI CT
+The Importance of CPR, First Aid & Workplace Safety Training For Employees MA RI

 CPR stands for cardiopulmonary resuscitation.
 The purpose of CPR is to circulate oxygenated blood in a person whose heart has stopped beating.